 The fellow will spend several weeks working with Pulitzer Center editors in Washington, D.C. and at least two weeks in the field working on the international reporting project.

-The fellow was announced on April 23.
-The fellow will be expected to complete work associated with the fellowship by the end of August 2013.
+The fellow will be announced on April 7, 2014.
+The fellow will be expected to complete work associated with the fellowship by the end of August 2014.

 The fellow will be expected to produce several media pieces such as blog posts for the Pulitzer Center website, articles, video and/or slideshows.
 The fellow will work with Pulitzer Center editors to determine a set of deliverables for the project appropriate to the fellow's past experience.
 The Center will provide technical and editorial support through the planning, reporting, and writing/production phases of the fellowship.

 Preference will be given to projects set in low- and middle-income countries.
 As this fellowship requires journalistic independence, students should not propose stories about a Hopkins project.

 The strongest proposals will identify an untold health story and present a clear, succinct plan for telling that story.

 If you have questions about the grant or the Pulitzer Center, please contact Peter Sawyer at firstname.lastname@example.org.
 He is more than happy to hear your ideas and questions.

 Representatives of JHSPH and the Pulitzer Center will evaluate applications and choose the fellow.

 You are encouraged to look at other health projects supported by the Pulitzer Center in the past, both to learn from successful projects and to avoid proposing a project that has already been funded by the Pulitzer Center.